ChrisPJohn/erddap/documentation/docs/server-admin/additional-information.md

     *   https://www.bing.com/webmaster/ping.aspx?siteMap=http://**www.yoursite.org**/erddap/sitemap.xml
     *   https://www.google.com/ping?sitemap=http://**www.yoursite.org**/erddap/sitemap.xml(I think) you just need to ping each search engine once, for all time.
 The search engines will then detect changes to sitemap.xml periodically.

-### Data Dissemination / Data Distribution Networks: Push and Pull Technology
+### Data Dissemination / Data Distribution Networks: Push and Pull Technology {#data-dissemination--data-distribution-networks-push-and-pull-technology}
 *   Normally, ERDDAP™ acts as an intermediary: it takes a request from a user; gets data from a remote data source; reformats the data; and sends it to the user.
 *   [Pull Technology](https://en.wikipedia.org/wiki/Pull_technology): ERDDAP™ also has the ability to actively get all of the available data from a remote data source and [store a local copy of the data](/docs/server-admin/datasets#eddgridcopy).
 *   [Push Technology](https://en.wikipedia.org/wiki/Push_technology): By using ERDDAP's [subscription services](https://coastwatch.pfeg.noaa.gov/erddap/information.html#subscriptions), other data servers can be notified as soon as new data is available so that they can request the data (by pulling the data).